-In connection with this offering, we, our directors and executive officers, and holders of substantially all of our common stock prior to this offering have each agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of certain representatives of the underwriters.
+In connection with this offering, we and our directors and executive officers and certain of our stockholders have each agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 90 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
+LLC.
 See the section titled "Underwriting" for a description of these lock-up agreements.

-Upon the expiration of the contractual lock-up agreements pertaining to this offering, up to an additional 17,283,776 shares will be eligible for sale in the public market, of which 9,536,905 are held by directors, executive officers and other affiliates and will be subject to volume, manner of sale and other limitations under Rule 144.
-Following completion of this offering, shares covered by registration rights would represent 62.0% of our outstanding common stock (or 59.0%, if the underwriters exercise in full their option to purchase additional shares).
+Upon the expiration of such contractual lock-up agreements or if such lock-up agreements are waived, approximately 12.6 million additional outstanding shares will be eligible for sale in the public market, though such shares held by directors, executive officers and other affiliates will be subject to volume, manner of sale and other limitations under Rule 144.
+Following completion of this offering, shares covered by registration rights would represent % of our outstanding common stock (or %, if the underwriters exercise in full their option to purchase additional shares).
 Registration of any of these outstanding shares of common stock would result in such shares becoming freely tradable without compliance with Rule 144 upon effectiveness of the registration statement.
 See the section titled "Shares Eligible for Future Sale."